erSubhashThapa/100daysofcode/r1-log.md

 - ## **100Daysofcode Tweet Search Project**

    ## Rest Parameters
-   Are rest parameters optional?
+   If you use rest parameters, is it *optional* to pass any arguments into the function?
 It seems like it from my code.

    ## Statements in Arrow Functions